kuannie1/SoftSysHappyHedgehogs/proposal.md

 1) State the goal of your project, ideally including a lower bound you are confident you can achieve and a stretch goal that is more ambitious.

+The goal is to build a HTTP web server that responds to GET requests.
+We want to hopefully apply this to Sam's website to order pizza.

 2) Demonstrate that you have acquired the knowledge you need to get started.
 We will know that you have this knowledge if the text of the proposal uses domain language effectively to convey ideas clearly and concisely.

 3) Demonstrate that you have assembled the resources you need to get started.
 One good way to do that is to include an annotated bibliography with a pointer to each resource and a few sentences that describe the content.